brycewray/eleventy_solo/src/posts/2020/08/google-fonts-privacy.md

 ***Totally unrelated additional note:*** *Contrary to what I'd thought at the end of my [last post](/posts/2020/08/posting-with-ulysses), I did this one in [Ulysses](https://ulysses.app), too.
 Who'd-a thunk it?*

 [^1]:	Of course, that doesn't necessarily identify you, especially if---as is true for most users---your device receives its IP address via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
 Nonetheless, it would at least narrow it down.
 And, equally of course, it absolutely *does* identify a device which has a *[static](https://whatismyipaddress.com/dynamic-static)* IP address.

-[^2]:	Had I continued serving those typefaces that way, I'd have had to monitor their versions and keep my "local" copies straight, because Google is always updating them.
-This method also, much to my geeky displeasure, would've precluded the use of the interesting and often more efficient [variable fonts as served by Google](https://css-tricks.com/google-fonts-variable-fonts/).